omerwe/PCGCs/README.md

 <br><br>
 ##Computing Heritability and Genetic Correlation Directly
 The file `pcgcs_direct.py` directly estimates heritability and genetic correlation.
 This file can accept either one or two plink files representing distinct genetic studies.
 If only one file is provided, `pcgcs_direct.py` will estimate heritability.
 If two files are provided, it will also estimate heritability for the second study and the genetic correlation between the studies.
+Standard errors are computed via a jackknife over individuals.
 The command-line arguments can be broken down into several categories, which we now describe:

 ####Raw Data: